Was Pilates Too Expensive

 A lot goes into designing your rates.
 It’s not like we all just copy each other’s rates.
 We look at the costs of doing business, the costs of the time during the session, the prep, the post, the scheduling, and then you can look at going rates in your area.
 But, your rates are your rates for a reason.
 You do not have to justify them to anyone, especially a potential client.
 Do you feel bad?
 Sure, you’re a human being, especially if you know this person needs Pilates with you.
 You can empathize.
 But, you never apologize.
 You can understand, but you don’t have to make special arrangements.

 It can be so hard to hear those comments, complaints, or objections to your rates.

 But, if you focus on showing them in their first session what Pilates with you is all about the costs will sort themselves out.
 I know, easier said than done.
-Those of you who took my webinar on Converting First Time clients or my online course on First Time Sessions know what I am talking about.
+Those of you who took my course on Converting First Time clients or my online course on First Time Sessions know what I am talking about.

 In this course, I am diving in deeper on how to handle discounts, coupons, class pass and all those questions you have on getting paid your value, your worth!
 Do you want to get paid your worth?
 See you at my course!